 HR are often expected to act like traffic lights in workplaces.
 Much in the same way that that lights dictatorially direct people, HR are often to expected to produce and police policies dictating what people can and can’t do within the workplace.
 An unintended consequence of doing this is that the fixed rules and regulations can absolve managers and other employees of the responsibility to make decisions.
 It also prevent managers from using their discretion and appropriately responding to the specific context or circumstance of a situation.

-Anything that potentially reduce or restricts the involvement of leaders and managers in the decision making process should be considered with caution.
-After all the engagement of the engagers (line managers and leaders) is critical to the overall engagement and motivation of the workforce.
+Anything that potentially reduces or restricts the involvement of leaders and managers in the decision making process should be considered with caution.
+After all, the engagement of the engagers (line managers and leaders) is critical to the overall engagement and motivation of the workforce.
 [2]

 What would happen if HR acted more like a roundabout instead?
 And what would this look like?